devarda/github-takeout/README.md

 ### Download All Gists Created By You

-This script will download gists created by you (minus the ones that you've forked).
-The distinction is made because if you are the type of person that forks and modifies your gists then you can easily copy the contents of forked-gists and combine them with your gists.
+This script will download Gists created by you, minus the ones that you've forked.
+The distinction is made because if you are the type of person that forks and modifies your Gists then you can easily copy the contents of forked-gists and combine them with your Gists.
 If you are the type of person that forks to keep a copy of the original then you can have a separate folder for each.

 ```bash
 # download my gists